 A permission that the system grants only if the requesting application is signed with the same certificate as the application that declared the permission.
 If the certificates match, the system automatically grants the permission without notifying the user or asking for the user's explicit approval. "

-A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.
-Please avoid using this option, as the
+A permission that the system grants only to applications that are in a dedicated folder on the Android system image or that are signed with the same certificate as the application that declared the permission.
+Avoid using this option, as the

-signatureprotection level should be sufficient for most needs and works regardless of exactly where applications are installed.
+signatureprotection level should be sufficient for most needs and works regardless of exactly where apps are installed.
 The "

 signatureOrSystem" permission is used for certain special situations where multiple vendors have applications built into a system image and need to share specific features explicitly because they are being built together.